lucasplus/HomeConfig/README.md

     git submodule init
     git submodule update

+Note: If I had to do it again I would probably just use git subtree to keep track of the other projects I pull in.

 ### Configuration files ###

 Currently keeps track of three configuration files.
 Starting from the easiest to deal with: